-I had a funny moment last night… I had the TV on in the background while I was dealing with the dogs, fixing their food bowls, also cooking spinach because spinach is my new Health Plan …
+I had a funny moment last night… I had the TV on in the background while I was dealing with the dogs, fixing their food bowls & the like, also cooking spinach because spinach is my new Health Plan …

 Point is, I wasn’t paying attention to the television.